 Read more about general liability vs. professional liability insurance.

 General liability and professional liability are often the first two policies bought by small business owners.
-However, they aren’t the only types of business insurance coverage you need.
+However, they aren’t the only types of business insurance you need.
+Consider the following additional coverage policies to protect your small business.

 Workers’ compensation insurance is required for all Colorado businesses with employees.
 Workers’ comp covers medical expenses and disability benefits for work-related injuries and illnesses.